 Carefully push all eight unstripped coloured wires into the connector.
 Note the position of the blue plastic sleeve.
 Also note how the wires go all the way to the end.

 A view from the top.
 All the wires are all the way in.
 There are no short wires.

 This is the wrong way.
 Note how the blue plastic sleeve is not inside the connector where it can be locked into place.
 The wires are too long.
 The wires should extend only half an inch from the blue cut sleeve.

 This is the wrong way.
 Note how the wires do not go all the way to the end of the connector.

 Crimping the cable.
 Carefully place the connector into the Ethernet crimper and cinch down on the handles tightly.
 The copper splicing tabs on the connector will pierce into each of the eight wires.
 There’s also a locking tab that holds the blue plastic sleeve in place for a tight compression fit.
 When you remove the cable from the crimper, that end is ready to use.

-For a standard ‘straight through’ cable, repeat all steps and wire color order on the other end of the cable.
-For a crossover cable, the other end will have a different color order as shown by the crossover picture above.
+For a standard ‘straight through’ cable, repeat all steps and wire colour order on the other end of the cable.
+For a crossover cable, the other end will have a different colour order as shown by the crossover picture above.

 Make sure to test the cables before installing them.
 An inexpensive Ethernet cable tester does this quite well.

 NOTE – The maximum cable length of CAT-5, CAT-5e or CAT-6 Ethernet cable is 328 feet or 100 metres.